 Kent Grammar School Tests 2020

-The Kent Test registration has now closed for children due to start secondary school in September 2021.
+Registration closed at midnight on 1 July 2020 for children due to start secondary school in September 2021.

 If your child took the test and was assessed as suitable for grammar school, any Kent grammar school you apply for will consider your application.
 However, this does not guarantee your child will be offered a place.
 If more children qualify for places than it has spaces for, the school will use its admissions criteria to decide which children to offer places to.
 If you are not offered a place at a grammar school because it is full you can put your child's name on the school's waiting list.
 You can also appeal to explain why you think the school should admit your child even though it is full.